- Investing in our area

 It’s an exciting time for Broxtowe Borough with a wide range of investment projects to help encourage sustainable growth in the area for generations of residents and businesses to benefit from.

 The Beeston Masterplan was adopted in 2008 to ensure Beeston’s future vitality.
 It included developing a sustainable evening economy, accessible transport links and promoting high quality town centre development and public realm improvements.
-Major projects include a new eight screen cinema and food and drink outlets due to open in summer 2021.
+Major projects have included the opening of a new eight screen cinema and food and drink outlets.

 Find out more on our Beeston town centre page.

-The Council hopes to secure external funding for investment in the town, from schemes like the Government’s Levelling Up fund.
-Two new industrial units are also being constructed as part of a £198,000 investment from the Council and D2N2 LEP via the Local Growth Fund.
+Two new industrial units have been constructed at the Council owned Mushroom Farm Court site, on Meadowbank Way as part of a £198,000 investment from the Broxtowe Borough Council and D2N2 LEP via the Local Growth Fund (LGF).

 Find out more on our Eastwood town centre page.